-\textit{\textbf{Autoregressive Transformer Module:}} While the VAE encoder extracts discrete token maps residually across spatial scales, it does not explicitly examine the statistical relationships among these multi-scale maps \cite{VQVAE}. \textit{To obtain a correlate for the joint distribution of $\mathbf{f}_1,..,\mathbf{f}_S$, here we propose to build an autoregressive prior on multi-scale discrete token maps via the autoregressive transformer module.} In particular, the transformer module aims to predict the sequence of tokens $\mathbf{f}_s$ at the $s$th scale, given as input the sequence of tokens aggregated across lower scales $\mathbf{f}_{<s} \{\mathbf{f}_1,...,\mathbf{f}_{s-1}\} \in [V]^{T_{s-1}}$ ($T_{s-1} = \sum_{o=1}^{s-1} h_o w_o$ denoting the number of tokens at lower scales), and a learnable site-prompt $\mathbf{sp}(k) \in \mathbb{R}^{1 \times d}$ used to initialize a site token, $\mathbf{st} \mathbf{sp}(k)$.
-To maintain spatial correspondence between the token maps at consecutive scales, the token maps in $\mathbf{f}_{<s}$ are individually embedded after upsampling to the dimensions of the subsequent scale:
+\textit{\textbf{Autoregressive Transformer Module:}} While the VAE encoder extracts discrete token maps across spatial scales, it does not explicitly model statistical dependencies among them \cite{VQVAE}. \textit{To capture the joint distribution of $\mathbf{f}_1,..,\mathbf{f}_S$, we propose an autoregressive prior over multi-scale token maps using a transformer module.} Specifically, the transformer predicts tokens $\mathbf{f}_s$ at scale $s$ conditioned on preceding tokens $\mathbf{f}_{<s}:=\{\mathbf{f}_1,...,\mathbf{f}_{s-1}\} \in [V]^{T_{s-1}}$, where $T_{s-1} = \sum_{o=1}^{s-1} h_o w_o$ is the number of tokens at lower scales.
+To preserve spatial alignment, each $\mathbf{f}_o$ is embedded after upsampling to match the dimensions of scale $s$: